jamesrnelson/bike-share/README.md

 # README
 ## Bike-Share

 Bike-share is a web-app that utilizes bike share data, allowing users to see an overview and analytics of the rides, conditions, and stations in the  San-Francisco area.
 The app includes a e-commerce shop for bike accessories.
+See the deployed version here: https://sleepy-taiga-28417.herokuapp.com/

 ### Setup

+#### Ruby Version
+* This app uses Ruby version 2.4.1 and up, and Rails 5.1.6

 #### Creating the repository
 * Clone this repository to your local machine from the command line